potoshk/potos-docs/docs/developer/run_node.md

 # Run a node

-FISCO BCOS provides three types of nodes: consensus nodes, observer nodes and light nodes.
+POTOS provides three types of nodes: consensus nodes, observer nodes and light nodes.

 - Consensus nodes are responsible for validating transactions and producing new blocks.
 - Observer nodes are full nodes that verify every block from genesis but do not have to participate producing new blocks.